 |Anna Laycock, Executive Director, the Finance Innovation Lab, said: “We need to transform the way we see money: as Charity Bank and their customers demonstrate, our savings and investments are a powerful tool for social change.
 If you’re a charity or business that isn’t yet banking ethically, now is the time to explore how it could benefit your organisation as well as society.”|

 Andrew Croft, Chief Executive, CAN, said: "It is possible to have a positive impact on society whilst also being business-minded.
 Charity Bank was instrumental in CAN's purchase of our first CAN Mezzanine building with a loan.
 This has prevented hundreds of social sector workers from being gentrified out of core London markets as commercial prices have rocketed.”

 Erica Cadbury, Chair of Barrow Cadbury Trust, said: “At the Barrow Cadbury Trust we aim to use all of our assets in a responsible way and aligned with our mission.
 That’s why we invest capital in, and deposit some of our cash with, Charity Bank.
 We know that this recycles the money for a wide range of useful social purposes and hence touches the lives of thousands of people.
 The more charities which choose to do the same, the more good work can be supported.”

-Jennifer Tankard, Chief Executive, Responsible Finance, said: “Responsible finance providers like Charity Bank demonstrate that doing good and making sound business decisions are not mutually exclusive.”
+Paul Kalinauckas, Chair of Responsible Finance, said: "Responsible finance providers like Charity Bank pay a competitive return and put money to work where it is most needed.
+For charities and others looking to save ethically, this demonstrates that doing good and making sound business decisions are not mutually exclusive."